tiy-curtissimo/201705-fullstack/front-end_with_angular_1/creating_a_reusable_component.md

 Create a component that passes some data into another component through an attribute binding.
-Then, on some event in the child component, have it pass information back to the parent component.
+Then, on some event in the child component, have it pass information back to the parent component using an output binding.